teiniker/teiniker-lectures-softwaredesign/functional-programming/streams/introduction/README.md

 $ cat names.txt | grep "Smith" | sort
 ```

-Another example is the Java Streams API.
+Another example is the Java Stream API.

-## Java Streams API
+## Java Stream API

 Java Streams, introduced in Java 8, provide a modern, functional approach to
 processing sequences of elements.
 They offer a high-level, declarative way to